 How we are governed

 All medical schemes in South Africa are governed by the Medical Schemes Act (the Act).
-The Scheme Rules are developed in accordance with the Act and approved annually by the Council for Medical Schemes (CMS).
+Discovery Health Medical Scheme (DHMS or the Scheme) Rules are developed in accordance with the Act and approved annually by the Council for Medical Schemes (CMS).

-Additional governance guidance is taken from the King IV Report on Corporate Governance for South Africa 2016 (King IV).
-King IV sets the standard for good corporate governance in South Africa and is internationally recognised as best practice.
-King IV defines corporate governance as the exercise of ethical and effective leadership by boards to achieve the following outcomes:
+Additional governance guidance is taken from the King IV Report on Corporate Governance for South Africa 2016 (King IV), which sets the standard for good corporate governance in South Africa and is internationally recognised as best practice.
+King IV defines corporate governance as the exercise of ethical and effective leadership by boards to achieve:

-The Trustees embrace the principles of King IV in achieving optimal governance outcomes for the Scheme and within the Scheme environment.
-The Trustees are required to lead ethically and effectively, and each Trustee (individually and collectively as part of the Board) is expected to cultivate the characteristics of integrity, competence, responsibility, accountability, fairness and transparency, exhibiting these in their conduct.
+The Board of Trustees (the Trustees or the Board) embrace the principles of King IV in achieving optimal governance outcomes for the Scheme and within the Scheme environment.
+According to the Scheme Rules, the Scheme's affairs must be managed by a fit and proper board.
+Trustees are entrusted to lead ethically and effectively, both individually and as part of the Board, and must conduct themselves with requisite competence, integrity, accountability and transparency.

 Our Governance Structures

-DHMS is governed by an independent Board of Trustees, which is responsible for overseeing the business of the Scheme.
-The Trustees hold the decision-making power of the Scheme and are ultimately responsible for oversight of the Scheme's material matters, the development and implementation of the Scheme's strategy and the sound management of its business, including Scheme policies.
+DHMS is governed by an independent Board, responsible for overseeing the business of the Scheme.
+The Trustees hold decision-making power and are ultimately responsible for overseeing the Scheme's material matters, developing and implementing the Scheme's strategy, and responsibly managing its business and policies.

-The Board's overriding objective is to ensure that the best interests of Scheme members are served equitably while ensuring the sustainability of DHMS.
-The Trustees are accountable to the Scheme's members.
+Trustees are accountable to the Scheme's members and their foremost objective is to ensure that the best interests of Scheme members are served objectively, while safeguarding the sustainability of the Scheme.

-The Board comprises independent, highly skilled professionals with a diverse range of specialisms, experience, background and gender.
-This brings multiple perspectives to bear in discussion and debate, ensuring robust oversight and strategic decision-making.
-Our Trustees' expertise extends across various fields including legal, actuarial, accounting, economics, governance, clinical, financial, financial reporting, investment and human resources.
+The Board comprises independent, highly skilled professionals with a diverse range of specialisms, experience and professional backgrounds, bringing multiple perspectives to bear on discussions and debate ensuring robust oversight over all aspects of its functioning.
+Our Trustees' expertise extends across various fields including legal, actuarial, accounting, economics, governance, medical health (mental health), financial investment risk management.
+The Trustees discharge their fiduciary duties to ensure effective leadership and stewardship beyond attendance at meetings.

 The role of the Trustees

-- Evaluate, direct and monitor the Scheme's strategy, ensuring alignment with the purpose and value drivers of the Scheme, alongside the legitimate interests and expectations of stakeholders;
+- Evaluate, direct and monitor the Scheme's strategy, ensuring alignment with the purpose and value drivers of the Scheme, alongside the legitimate interests and expectations of members and other stakeholders;

-- Review the sustainability of the Scheme and evaluate whether the services offered by the Administrator and Managed Care Provider meet the needs of, and offer value for money to, the Scheme and its members;
+- Evaluate the services offered by the administration and managed care provider (Discovery Health (Pty) Ltd (Discovery Health)) and whether they meet the needs of and offer value for money to the Scheme and its members;

-- Monitor innovation and oversee the improvement of all levels of the Scheme's operations;
+- Monitor innovation and oversee the functioning of the Scheme Office, and the improvement of the Scheme's operations at all levels;

 The duties of the Trustees, set out in the Act and the Scheme Rules